 - Instructor guide available

 Content is comprehensive.
-Chapters are and clearly laid out for instructors and learners.
+Chapters are clearly laid out for instructors and learners.
 Online availability means learners can access the text in their free time for review and reinforcement, or as homework.
 Recommended CLB 5–6.

 The link provides a printable PDF version.